mo-thunderz/Esp32BluetoothApp/README.md

 https://www.youtube.com/watch?v=aM2ktMKAunw

 # Updates
 * 28.09.2022 - MIT App inventor updated the BluetoothClient without backward compatibility.
 Code was switched to new client.
+Had to add some code to ask for Bluetooth permission.

 Have fun ;-)